meldron/psoco/README.md

     user      Get username by id.
 Displays a table if there is more than one result
 ```

+## Build

+### Rust native

+If you have rust installed just run `cargo build --release`.

+The current version builds with Rust `1.43`.

+### Docker to create a static linux binary (musl)

+The included `Dockerfile` can be used to build a static binary using `x86_64-unknown-linux-musl`.

+Afterwards the stripped binary will be located at: `./build/psoco`.

+This way is also used to create the `psoco` releases.

 ## Install

 Download `psoco` binary and place into a directory which is part of your `$PATH`.